-Hard Surface Area Managed = Bioretention Bottom Area ÷ Factor (%)/100.
+Hard Surface Area Managed = Bioretention Bottom Area \div Factor (%)/100.

 The bottom area for the cell is calculated as a function of the hard surface area routed to it.
-As an example, the bottom area of the bioretention cell with sloped sides would be equal to 2.6 percent of the hard surface area routed to it when the average ponding depth is 12 inches.
+As an example, the bottom area of the bioretention cell with sloped sides would be equal to 0.42.6 percent of the hard surface area routed to it when the average ponding depth is 12 inches and contributing areas less than or equal to 2,700 square feet.
 For facilities with sloped sides, the top area is calculated as a function of the cell bottom area and the side slopes up to the total facility depth (i.e., ponding and freeboard depth).